ethersphere/bee-docs/docs/access-the-swarm/keep-your-data-alive.md

 For now, we suggest you specify depth 20 and amount 10000000 for your batches.
-This should be ample to upload quite some data, and to keep your files in the Swarm for the forseeable future.
+This should be ample to upload quite some data, and to keep your files in the swarm for the forseeable future.

 :::warning
 When you purchase a batch of stamps, you agree to burn BZZ.
 Although your 'balance' slowly decrements as time goes on, there is no way to withdraw BZZ from a batch.
 This is an outcome of Swarm's decentralised design, to read more about how the swarm fits toXDAIer, read <a href="/the-book-of-swarm.pdf" target="_blank" rel="noopener noreferrer">The Book of Swarm</a> .